open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/deployment/ingestion/airflow.md

 ## Docker Operator

-From version 0.12.1 we are shipping a new image `openmetadata/ingestion-base`, which only contains the `openmetadata-ingestion` package and can then be used to handle ingestions in an isolated environment.
+From version 0.12.1 we are shipping a new image `openmetadata/ingestion-base`, which only contains the `openmetadata-ingestion` package and can then be used to handle ingestion in an isolated environment.

 This is useful to prepare DAGs without any installation required on the environment, although it needs for the host to have access to the Docker commands.